stagenow/docs/edge/source/stagingprofiles.md

     ![img](images/Publish_AudioTab.jpg)

-3. To create a direct connection via hotspot instead of using the configured staging server, select the Yes, use Wifi Direct checkbox.
+3. To create a direct connection via hotspot instead of using the configured staging network, select the Yes, use Wifi Direct checkbox.

 4. Select Test Audio to play the file in order to verify the functionality before publishing, or the Download icon to save the audio file before testing.
 While this step is optional, it is important to determine whether the profile functions as intended before making it available to the operator(s) for staging devices.